logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-5-working-with-variables-and-expressions/using-string-expressions/_index.md

 2. In the **Name** field, type My expressions, then click **Create**.

-3.  **Note:** The new test module appears in the editor with a default template containing suggested basic components for a well-designed test.
+3.{{<note>}} The new test module appears in the editor with a default template containing suggested basic components for a well-designed test.
 For this lesson, you only need the TEST CASE section.

     In the editor, delete all content except for the TEST CASE line.
 Optionally, you can also delete any blank lines above the TEST CASE line.